 Right-handers Zach Paulene (junior), Austin Barrios (junior) and Lucas Kunkel (freshman) have gotten the majority of the pitching work this season, followed by freshmen Grant Schroeder and Jonathan Williams.

-On Friday, April 6, the Badgers won the first game with a 13-5 victory.
+SHC last played at home on April 6-7, when the Badgers swept two games from conference foe Tuskegee.
+The Badgers won the first game, 13-5.
 The Badger baseball team started off the game on the right foot taking a 4-0 lead in the first inning.
 The Golden Tigers responded with four runs in the second inning yet the Tuskegee baseball team was unable to keep up with SHC.
 The game ended in an exciting triple play for the Badgers, the first of their season.

-Jim Hall, director of athletics, expressed his thoughts on the team’s performance this weekend saying that: “I was really proud of our baseball team this weekend in their SIAC series with Tuskegee.
+Jim Hall, director of athletics, expressed his satisfaction with the weekend series: “I was really proud of our baseball team this weekend in their SIAC series with Tuskegee.
 They overcame some significant adversity to pull off a three-game sweep of a scrappy Tuskegee squad.
 I think that has kind of been the theme this year, Badger tenacity overcoming adversity.
-The team has a lot of new faces and has dealt with some injuries at inopportune times.
-Despite all of that, they are sitting in first place in the SIAC (11-0) with a big weekend series with SIAC West Division co-leader Miles College up in Birmingham this weekend.
-I am really excited to see how the team performs down the stretch run of the season the next three weeks.”
+The team has a lot of new faces and has dealt with some injuries at inopportune times.”

 On Monday, in the first game against Miles College, Grayson Williams had a three-run home run, while Wall added a four-for-four performance, according to SHC Sports Information.
 In the second game, Wall went three for four and drove in three runs, extending his hitting streak to 17 games.
 Fontenot stroked his eighth home run of the year, and freshman catcher Blair Lacy added his first collegiate home run in the game.